-French, as well as many other skills, all follow the one well-known colloquial expression: if you don't use it, you lose it (or in French, ne s'use que si l'on ne s'en sert pas)!
-This article is meant to address how to maintain your French over time and how to avoid losing all of that hard work.
-You don't understand how often this question comes up, especially on French Reddit, essentially outlined as such:
+French, as well as many other skills, all follow the one well-known colloquial expression: if you don’t use it, you lose it (or in French, ne s’use que si l’on ne s’en sert pas)!
+This article adresses how to maintain your French over time and how to avoid losing all of that hard work.
+You don’t understand how often this question comes up:

 “I haven’t used my French since high school (or college)!
 How can I keep my French up to par?”

 “How can I maintain my French during the summer?”

 “What are some good ways to practice French outside of the classroom (on my free time)?”

 If you already lost your French then how you can learn French all over again.